vinhkhuc/jcrfsuite/README.md

-This is a Java interface for [crfsuite](http://www.chokkan.org/software/crfsuite/), a fast implementation of Conditional Random Fields, using SWIG and class injection technique (the same technique used in [snappy-java](https://github.com/xerial/snappy-java))
+This is a Java interface for [crfsuite](http://www.chokkan.org/software/crfsuite/), a fast implementation of Conditional Random Fields, using SWIG and class injection technique (the same technique used in [snappy-java](https://github.com/xerial/snappy-java)).

 Jcrfsuite can be dropped into any Java web applications and run without problem with JVM's class loader.

+The library is designed for building Java applications for fast text sequential tagging such as Part-Of-Speech (POS) tagging, phrase chunking, Named-Entity Recognition (NER), etc.

+Jcrfsuite provides API for loading trained model into memory and do sequential tagging in memory.
+Model training is done via command line interface.

 ### Maven dependency
 ```xml